exasol/release-droid/doc/design.md

 #### Create new GitHub Release
 `dsn~create-new-github-release~1`

-RR creates a new GitHub release.
+RD creates a new GitHub release.

 Covers: